cathyiic/cse15l-labreports/report3.md

 Here is is where I combining scp, ;, and ssh to copy the whole directory and run the tests in one line.
 ![](semicolon.png)
+There are some errors that due to the code not working properly, so for the assignment, ignore these errors. :)

 I am basically running the same commands as I did above but I am combining them all on one line by using the **";"** to separate each command that would've been on a separate line.